NathanLouth/DebianKiosk/README.md

 The script supports the following optional command-line arguments for customizing the kiosk setup:

     --card X
         Set the audio card number.
-The value of X should be a number. (default is 0)
+The value of X should be a number.
+(Default is 0)

     --device X
         Set the audio device number.
-The value of X should be a number. (default is 0)
+The value of X should be a number.
+(Default is 0)

     --browser X
         Specify which browser to use.
-Valid options are: chrome (will install Google Chrome)
+Valid options are: chrome (Google Chrome)
-            chromium (will install Chromium) (default option)
+            chromium (Default)

     --screen
-        Set the screen resolution e.g 1920x1080 (default is 1920x1080)
+        Set the screen resolution e.g 1920x1080 (Default is 1920x1080)

     --url
         Specify the URL to display in kiosk mode.
 Encloses the URL in quotes.
+(Default New Tab Page)

     --incognito
         launch browser using incognito mode